 - Federal Direct Loans (Unsubsidized) — These loans are not based on financial need, and therefore are available to most WGU students.
 You are responsible for the interest from the day you borrow the money until you pay off the loan.

 Annual loan limits vary based on your program and grade level.
 Click here for information about loan limits.

 WGU was selected to participate in a Department of Education study to implement responsible borrowing with WGU students.

 As part of this study, WGU has agreed to enroll students in the program known as the Responsible Borrowing Initiative.
 Our goal at WGU is not to deter students from attending, but to provide financial aid funds to ensure every student has financial resources to graduate.
 Based on the criteria that was established by WGU and approved by the U.S. Department of Education, certain students are selected for this initiative.
 The criteria used to select students takes into account the outstanding student loan balance prior to enrolling at WGU.
 If selected to be included in this initiative, student loan limits will be in effect for the entire enrollment at WGU.
 Students in this initiative will be awarded up to:

 - Undergraduate Students: $6,500 combined Subsidized and Unsubsidized Direct Loans

 - Graduate Students: $7,500 Unsubsidized Direct Loans

-- Maximum aid amounts are contingent on federal aggregate limits, grade level, as well as Cost of Attendance and other aid resources.
+Maximum aid amounts are contingent on federal aggregate limits, grade level, cost of attendance, and other aid resources.